 The X-Men various villains were offered an amnesty when the island nation of Krakoa was established.
 While many have turned over a new leaf, some cannot let old habits die or see opportunities to put their questionable methods to good use.
 Madelyne Pryor is one of those who will lead a team of ex-villains to help out mutantkind.

 The series will feature Madelyne Pryor, Havok, Archangel, Gambit, Azazel, Zero, Albert, and Emplate.
 It will also introduce Gimmick, a new character recently introduced in the Marvel’s Voices: Pride 2023 special.

 Dark X-Men #1 was published on 18th August.

 Alpha Flight #1 (of 5)

 Alpha Flight has had connections with the X-Men come and go over the years.
 At the moment, it appears the premier Canadian superhero team is connected to Marvel’s mutants – even if they happen to be against them during Fall of X. This, however, will have personal stakes as the team will face former mutant teammates and friends.

-Alpha Flight #1 goes on sale 16th August.
+Alpha Flight #1 was published on 16th August.

 Written by Benjamin Percy.
 Art by Robert Gill.

 In the Krakoan era of X-Men comics, X-Force has acted as the counter-intelligence agency for mutantkind, eliminating threats before they become a problem.
 Issue #43 sees a team shakeup led by Colossus and featuring Deadpool, Wolverine (Laura Kinney), Omega Red, Domino, and Black Tom Cassidy.